 For your little ones who are getting into dipping, I added apple sauce which no latke should ever go without!
 Chloe is my sour cream girl and I actually think she could go through an entire tub with these.
 It’s the perfect way to enjoy these latkes as a savory treat.
 Best of both worlds!

 If you’re looking for more recipes to make for or with your family for Hanukkah, check out my Holiday Challah French Toast, Poppy Seed Sugar Cookies or Rugelach recipe.
 Any of these treats are sure to put you in the holiday spirit!
 What are you making for Hanukkah?

 - 2 large sweet potato, peeled and grated

 - canola or vegetable oil, for pan searing

 - apple sauce

-4. Add a heaping tablespoon of the sweet potato mixture to the pan.
+- Heat a thin layer of oil to coat the bottom of a large sauté pan and 2 heaping tablespoons of the sweet potato mixture to the pan.
 Pat down the mixture with the back of a fork and form into a thin, circular patty (you don’t want them to be thick or they won’t cook through).

-5. Cook for 5 minutes or until they begin to turn golden.
-Flip them over.
+- Cook for 5 minutes on each side or until they begin to turn golden.